esl-ctu/tracexpert/docs/newae.md

 To write to the device, you must select whether you want to use the *fpga_read* or the *readOutput* function.
 If you select *fpga_read*, you must also specify the *FPGA write address* in post-init params.

-All of the  parameters and functions are named identically to the [CW scope target documentation]([Target API &#8212; ChipWhisperer Documentation](https://chipwhisperer.readthedocs.io/en/latest/target-api.html#api-target-cw305)).
+All of the  parameters and functions are named identically to the [CW scope target documentation](https://chipwhisperer.readthedocs.io/en/latest/target-api.html#api-target-cw305).
 Explanation of these parameters can also be found there